halflogic/aws-eks-demo/README.md

 This is a sample EKS Cluster created using CloudFormation.
 CFN templates are also used to create the VPC with Public and Private Subnets.

+NOTE: EKS Cluster and NAT GW are charged per hour.
+To avoid charges in your AWS account, remember to delete the stacks you created once you are done.

 <img src="eks-2az-diagram.png" width="700" height="">

 ## Create VPC for EKS Cluster